 The Level 3 Coach is aimed at coaches intending to work with State level teams, junior National teams and School head coaches.
 To become a Level 3 coach, you must have completed the Level 2 course and have 1 year of coaching experience as a Level 2 coach.

 The Level 4 Coach is an advanced accreditation level.
 It is aimed at ‘professional’ head coaches working within high performance clubs and National Training Center networks who are dealing with elite athletes.
-To become a Level 4 Coach you must have completed the Level 3 Course and have 1 year of coaching experience as a Level 3 Coach.
+To become a Level 4 Coach you must have completed 1 year of coaching experience as a Level 3 Coach.

 Rowing Australia also offers an online Riggers coaching accreditation course.
 This is an introduction to coaching indoor rowing using rowing ergometers.
 It is for anyone who wishes to deliver Rowing Australia’s Sporting Schools program called Riggers, including coaches, teachers and students over the age of 16 years.
 The cost of the Riggers course is $70.
 You can register for Riggers here.